 Radiation Therapy Program (Minnesota)

-The Radiation Therapy Program integrates new treatment procedures, such as image guidance radiation therapy, intensity-modulated radiation therapy, and radiosurgery, with well established conventional treatments.
-You will learn about the most advanced delivery tools and techniques.
+The Radiation Therapy Program integrates new treatment procedures, such as image guidance radiation therapy, intensity-modulated radiation therapy (IMRT), volume modulated arc therapy (VMAT), radiosurgery and proton beam therapy, with well-established conventional treatments.
+You learn about the most advanced delivery tools and techniques.

-The Mayo Clinic Division of Radiation Oncology treats approximately 2,500 patients each year.
+The Department of Radiation Oncology at Mayo Clinic treats approximately 2,500 patients each year.
 Of those, 1,800 are new patients.
 This large medical practice allows you to gain experience with many tumor types and treatment techniques.

 The mission of the Radiation Therapy Program is to educate and prepare students through high-quality academic and clinical experiences to become competent certified radiation therapists who provide outstanding care to all patients.

-The mission of the Radiation Therapy Program derives from Mayo Clinic's standing as one of the leading international health-care organizations and our existence as a prominent top-ranking radiation oncology department.
+The mission of the Radiation Therapy Program derives from Mayo Clinic's standing as one of the leading international health care organizations and its existence as a prominent top-ranking radiation oncology department.

-To uphold our mission, the Radiation Therapy Program holds the following goals and learning outcomes:
+To uphold its mission, the Radiation Therapy Program holds the following goals and learning outcomes:

 - Students will activate linear accelerator to deliver prescribed dose.

-- Students will construct appropriate positioning devices & position patients for simulation.
+- Students will construct appropriate positioning devices and position patients for simulation.

-- Students will independently create/develop a treatment plan
+- Students will independently create and develop a treatment plan.

 - Students will demonstrate written communication skills.